Tdhtdhtdhtdhtdh: Sound Effects!

 Those don't make a sound.

-There's just all sorts of, like if you stop and think about it, like a close-up of a spider walking on a leaf, it wouldn't make a sound, but it would look weird to not have a sound.
+There's just all sorts of, like, if you stop and think about it, like a close-up of a spider walking on a leaf, it wouldn't make a sound, but it would look weird to not have a sound.

-I don't really, I mean, nature documentaries are so fudged to begin with that I don't really have a problem with that.
+I don't really, I mean, nature documentaries are so fudged to begin with that that I don't really have a problem with that.
 The sound.

 Yeah, I don't have a problem.

-And I think if someone, like you said, if you sat someone down and showed them just the realistic thing with just the realistic sound, it's probably not nearly as compelling.
+And I think if someone, like you said, if you sat someone down and showed them just the realistic thing with just the realistic sound, it's it's probably not nearly as compelling.

 They'd be like, can I leave now?